Afnanksalal/Ptero-vm/README.md

 ## ✨ Note

 **Please use a host which have atleast 3GB disk space or it will messup the installation.**

-_this script is configured to only support pterodactyl panel, if u want to make it support something like replit fork it and edit it._

-**This script is for educational purposes, we are not responsible for anything that happens.**

 ## Disclaimer